huvelez/getting_and_cleaning_data/README.md

 # Getting and Cleaning Data Course Project

-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 The project consists of the following:

   1) a tidy data set as described below
   2) a script for name run_analysis.R that performs the following analysis: